Free Motion Machine Quilting

 Drop or cover the feed dogs and release the presser foot if necessary.

-Adjust the stitch width to zero.
+Adjust the stitch length to zero.

 Adjust the top tension of your sewing machine down 1 or 2 numbers.
 If the normal top tension is 5, try 3 for free-motion stitching.
 If you can see the bobbin thread coming trough to the top, further reduce the top tension until it disappears.
 (If you have reduced the top tension to zero and you can still see the bobbin thread coming through to the top, then you need to tighten the bobbin case underneath).